emichael/dslabs/labs/lab2-primarybackup/README.md

 from the primary.
 However, you will need to keep some state on the primary to ensure that the backup processes operations in the correct order.

-You will have to define your own messages and timeouts for this part of the lab.
+You will have to define your own messages and timers for this part of the lab.

 Our solution took approximately 200 lines of code.